 This leaflet has been written to help you understand more about congenital erythropoietic porphyria.
-It tells you what it is, what causes it, what treatment is available, how to manage the symptoms, and where you can find out more about the condition.
+It explains what it is, what causes it, what treatment is available, how to manage the symptoms, and where more information about the condition can be found.